Stone Cold Crazy

 "Stone Cold Crazy" is a song written and performed by British rock band Queen for their 1974 album Sheer Heart Attack.
-It is a rare, early example of all four members sharing a writing credit.
-(The band did not formally credit themselves entirely until 1986.)
-Although the song was not released as a single at the time, it was performed live at almost every Queen concert from 1974 to 1978.
+It is a rare, early example of all four members sharing a writing credit, as the band did not formally credit themselves entirely until 1989's The Miracle.
 "Stone Cold Crazy" is included on the band's 1992 compilation album, Classic Queen and was released as a promo single in that year by Hollywood Records.

+Background

+Stone Cold Crazy is one of the earliest original songs by the band, originally written by Freddie for one of his earlier bands, Wreckage.
+The song was performed frequently in the band's earliest days, but later dropped when they gained newer material.
+The original sound of the song, according to Brian May, was much more easygoing.
+However, as the song developed, the riff changed and the song became the version that appears on Sheer Heart Attack.

+Although the song was not released as a single at the time, it was performed live at almost every Queen concert, as it made its debut on the Sheer Heart Attack tour in 1974, and was played through on almost every night of the News of the World tour in 1977 and 1978, although it was dropped for the UK dates of that tour.
+The song was revived in a condensed form on the Works tour in 1984.

 Sound

 "Stone Cold Crazy" is known for its fast tempo and heavy distortion, thus being a precursor to speed metal.
 Music magazine Q described "Stone Cold Crazy" as "thrash metal before the term was invented", although this was not the first song in the style of "proto-thrash", with Deep Purple's "Hard Lovin' Man" predating it by four years.
 In 2009, it was named the 38th best hard rock song of all time by VH1.

 DRUM! called it an "early blisteringly fast song", describing Taylor's performance as "straight-up punk-rock drumming. [...]
 In essence, Taylor's groove is a double-stroke roll split between his bass drum and snare drum with some cool accents played on his crash cymbals.
 Taylor later re-enters with a dramatic and decidedly non-punk fill to restart the groove."